louismrose/VersionControlLecture/README.md

 ii] As every good project has a README, let's create that first.
 Again you can do this by using your favorite text editor (save the .txt file inside the folder you created before - e.g. Desktop/LearnGit/Readme.txt) or by running the following command in the terminal.

 ~~~
-echo "This project is for learning the git VCS tool" > README
+echo "This project is for learning the git VCS tool" > Readme.txt
 ~~~

 iii] Now that you have a file, let's track it with git!
 First we have to initialise this directory as a repository